Exploring Fado in Porto: Your Complete Insider’s Guide (2024)

 Why does this happen?

 Because listening is only one part of the fado experience.
-True fado implies sharing and complicity between artists and the audience.
+True fado implies sharing and complicity between artists and audience.

 When this happens, it is said that “there was fado”.